The3eard/adidas_coding_challenge/README.md

 - ### Locally with node.js
   - Yon need nodejs and npm to run the application.
-  - I use nodemon and concurrently to run it
   - Run `npm run custom_install` to install all the dependencies.
   - Run `npm start` to run all microservices.
   - You can run `npm install` and `npm start` on each microservice to run them independently.